lucasdavid/jmagic/README.md

 ##### Complete Player

-If you want to handle ALL cases, you can simply extend `magic.core.Player`.
+If you want to handle ALL cases, you can simply extend `Player`.

 Suppose `State current` is the current state of the game, `MyPlayer dylan` is the current turn's player and it's his drawing phase.
 The Game will ask